Basel problem

 The Basel problem is a problem in mathematical analysis with relevance to number theory, concerning an infinite sum of inverse squares.
 It was first posed by Pietro Mengoli in 1650 and solved by Leonhard Euler in 1734, and read on 5 December 1735 in The Saint Petersburg Academy of Sciences.
 Since the problem had withstood the attacks of the leading mathematicians of the day, Euler's solution brought him immediate fame when he was twenty-eight.
-Euler generalised the problem considerably, and his ideas were taken up years later by Bernhard Riemann in his seminal 1859 paper "On the Number of Primes Less Than a Given Magnitude", in which he defined his zeta function and proved its basic properties.
-The problem is named after Basel, hometown of Euler as well as of the Bernoulli family who unsuccessfully attacked the problem.
+Euler generalised the problem considerably, and his ideas were taken up more than a century later by Bernhard Riemann in his seminal 1859 paper "On the Number of Primes Less Than a Given Magnitude", in which he defined his zeta function and proved its basic properties.
+The problem is named after the city of Basel, hometown of Euler as well as of the Bernoulli family who unsuccessfully attacked the problem.

 The Basel problem asks for the precise summation of the reciprocals of the squares of the natural numbers, i.e. the precise sum of the infinite series:

 The sum of the series is approximately equal to 1.644934.
 The Basel problem asks for the exact sum of this series (in closed form), as well as a proof that this sum is correct.
 Euler found the exact sum to be ${\pi^2}/{6}$ and announced this discovery in 1735.
 His arguments were based on manipulations that were not justified at the time, although he was later proven correct.
-He produced a truly rigorous proof in 1741.
+He produced an accepted proof in 1741.

 The solution to this problem can be used to estimate the probability that two large random numbers are coprime.
 Two random integers in the range from 1 to n, in the limit as n goes to infinity, are relatively prime with a probability that approaches ${6}/{\pi^2}$, the reciprocal of the solution to the Basel problem.